ultral/ultral.github.io/it/aac-en.md

 It is not really important how to shave the yak.
 It might be stickers on the wardrobe, tasks in the Jira or spreadsheet in the google docs.
 The main idea is to track current status & understand how it is going.
 By nature, this process is similar to code refactoring but with some limitations with tooling.
 You should not burn out during refactoring, because it is a long boring journey.
 Also, I'd like to emphasize that you should have:

-* *Goal* - You should understand the reason & desired target.
-You understand then time to stop has come.
+* *Reason* - You should understand the reason & desired target.
+It helps you to understand then time to stop has come.
 * *Time* - It should be part of the daily routine.
 It should be planned in your schedule.
 Without that, you try to rid of refactoring burthen in the middle of the journey.
 * *Knowledge* - Insane changes can increase entropy in your system.
 It can push you closer to chaos & apocalypse.